scofield144/AngolaCV/README.md

 **Terminal 2: Run the Genkit AI Server**

+This command starts the Genkit development server, which handles all AI-related tasks.

 ```bash
 npm run genkit:watch
 ```

-This starts the Genkit development server, which makes the AI flows available for the Next.js application to call.
-The Genkit UI will be available at [http://localhost:4000](http://localhost:4000).
+This makes the AI flows available for the Next.js application to call.
+The Genkit development UI will be available at [http://localhost:4000](http://localhost:4000), where you can inspect and test your AI flows.